chombo-discharge/chombo-discharge/Exec/Examples/ItoKMC/AirDBD/README.md

-## Exec/Examples/ItoKMC/AirBasic
+## Exec/Examples/ItoKMC/AirDBD

-This example runs a model of 2D and 3D streamer discharges in a high-voltage vessel geometry. the input scripts and plasma chemistry are defined in
+This example runs a model of 2D and 3D streamer discharges over a dielectric surface. the input scripts and plasma chemistry are defined in

 * Plasma chemistry: air_chemistry.json